Cheslatta Carrier Nation: Language

 Cheslatta, locally called Dakelh, is a dialect of the Carrier language of the Dene (Athabaskan) family of languages.
 "Carrier is the general term for a complex of Athabaskan dialects in central British Columbia, adjoining (but clearly distinct from) Babine on the northwest and Chilcotin on the south."
 Of the 330 members of the CCN, 8 are fluent Cheslatta speakers, 18 understand or speak it somewhat and 100 are learning speakers.

 Dakelh/Carrier is traditionally divided into Upper and Lower Carrier.
 Upper Carrier includes communities to the north of Fort St. James, around Stuart and Trembleur Lakes.
 Lower Carrier is spoken in communities in the south.
 Linguists argue that Lower Carrier should be split into two dialect groups, the Fraser/Nechako and the Blackwater.
 The Fraser/Nechako would include Prince George, Cheslatta, Stoney Creek, Nautley, and Stellakoh.
 The Blackwater group would include the Ulkatcho, Kluskus, Nazko, Red Bluff, and Anahim Lake.

 Chief and councillors

+2025 Update Janet Whitford is the current Cheslatta Carrier Nation Chief, serving alongside Hazel Burt & Ted Jack.

+The office has also moved to 26999 Keefe's Landing Rd., Southbank BC.

-Corrina Leween is Chief, and Hazel Burt and Ted Jack are Councillors (2015–2018).
+Corrina Leween was Chief, and Hazel Burt and Ted Jack are Councillors (2015–2018).
 The Cheslatta Carrier Nation is represented by the British Columbia Assembly of First Nations (BCAFN), a Political Territorial Organization (PTO), a branch of the Assembly of First Nations.
 The BCAFN represents the 203 First Nations in British Columbia.